-Having had first-hand experience of the devastation that a dementia diagnosis can have on a family along with the amazing professionalism, warmth and understanding the Alzheimer’s Society team of committed volunteers and staff bring to that heartbreak, growing the impact of this organisation is truly a dream job for me.
+I've had first-hand experience of the devastation that a dementia diagnosis can have on a family, along with the amazing professionalism, warmth and understanding the Alzheimer’s Society bring to that heartbreak.
+So growing the impact of this organisation is truly a dream job for me.

 My career has been underpinned by taking the best of research and science through policy into practise.
 There is no doubt that dementia is the biggest health and societal challenge we face and if we all put our strength behind it, we will make a difference.

 Fiona joined Alzheimer’s Society in January 2019.
 She plays a pivotal role in the Society’s vision to create a world without dementia: leading our world-class research programme and striving to strengthen our position as the national charity leader on dementia health and social care policy.